ohanhi/ohanhi.com/posts/2017-04-21-master-elm-2-data-structures.md

 ---
+series: Master Elm pt.
+2
-title: "Master Elm pt.
-2 - Introduction to data structures"
+title: Introduction to data structures
 read_this_to:
   - get an overview on all of the basic data structures in Elm
 i_expect_you_to_know: